HliasMpGH/BiblioSearch/README.md

 	   `spring.datasource.password`
 	- The same credentials can be used later to access the data in http://localhost:8080/h2-console

-	- After setting your desired username and password for the embedded database, it should should look something like this:
+	- After setting your desired username and password for the embedded database, it should look something like this:

 	```